-Strands provide a simple and correct model for wave functions.
+Strands provide a simple and correct explanation for wave functions.

 ● Testable predictions of strand quantum theory